-Customer Service Rep: Whether you are selling your product or service, following up or dealing with issues that arise, talking to your customers can take up precious time.
+Customer Service Rep: Whether you are selling your product or service, following up or dealing with issues that arise, and talking to your customers can take up precious time.
 Since these are the lifeblood of your business, there is really no way to avoid this.

 Director of Operations: Your product or service needs to reach it's intended customer, as requested in a timely and efficient manner.
 The logistics involved are not always straightforward, whether you are a computer parts distributor or a writer trying to meet a deadline.

 Lawyer/Tax Specialist: Setting up a business can be complicated depending on the structure that you choose.
 Even with a simple sole proprietorship, there are still regulatory and tax filings that need to be maintained, which the business owner needs to be aware of.
 It is never good to be delinquent with the government.
-Additionally, depending on your business, you might have to file copyrights, patents or trademarks.
+Additionally, depending on the complexities of your business, you might have to file copyrights, patents or trademarks.